Platinumt3chnology/visual-recognition./index.md

 - **Visual Auditing:** Look for visual compliance or deterioration in a fleet of trucks, planes, or windmills out in the field, train custom classifiers to understand what defects look like
 - **Insurance:** Rapidly process claims by using images to classify claims into different categories.
 - **Social listening:** Use images from your product line or your logo to track buzz about your company on social media
-- **Social commerce:** Use an image of a plated dish to find out which restaurant serves it and find reviews, use a travel photo to find vacation suggestions based on similar experiences, use a house image to find similar homes that are for sale
+- **Social commerce:** Use an image of a plated dish to find out which restaurant serves it and find reviews, use a travel photo to find vacation suggestions based on similar experiences
 - **Retail:** Take a photo of a favorite outfit to find stores with those clothes in stock or on sale, use a travel image to find retail suggestions in that area
-- **Education:** Create image-based applications to educate about taxonomies, use pictures to find educational material on similar subjects
+- **Education:** Create image-based applications to educate about taxonomies

 ## Supported languages
 The **Classify images** method supports English (`en`), Arabic (`ar`), German (`de`), Spanish (`es`), Italian (`it`), Japanese (`ja`), and Korean (`ko`) for the output of default classes.